OGGM/oggm-edu/docs/mb_simulator.rst

     :width: 100%
     :target: https://bokeh.oggm.org/mb_simulator/app

-The Mass-Balance simulator is an **interactive web application** with which you can learn (and teach) about the glacier Mass-Balance, including the influence of different climate environments and different parameter settings.
+The Mass-Balance simulator is an **interactive web application** with which you can learn (and teach) about glacier climatic mass-balance (MB), including the influence of different climate environments and different MB model parameter settings.

 You can start the app by clicking on this link: |badge_bokeh_en|_